fbecart/zinoma/README.md

 The best way to speed up your build flow is simply to avoid running its commands.
 Žinoma helps you do this in a fully automated way.

-Build targets work on the file system, transforming some files (aka inputs) into other files (aka outputs).
+Targets operate on the file system, transforming some files (aka inputs) into other files (aka outputs).
-By looking at the files located in the `input_paths` and `output_paths` of your targets, Žinoma can tell if a target needs to run again, or can be skipped this time.
+By looking at the files located in the `input_paths` and `output_paths` of your targets, Žinoma can tell if a target needs to run, or can be skipped.

 Žinoma compares files by computing their checksum.
-These checksums are stored in a directory named `.zinoma`, located next to `zinoma.yml`.
+These checksums are stored in the `.zinoma` directory, located next to `zinoma.yml`.
 This directory should be ignored in your version control.

-#### Watch mode
+#### Watch mode (`--watch`)

 The execution of `zinoma` normally ends as soon as all the specified targets are built.